 As part of new student orientation, all incoming students participate in a 5K walk through Davidson to learn about the town's history, community partnerships, and each other.
 During the walk you will learn about social issues and key resources in the community, as well as the ways in which you can get involved - through advocacy, philanthropy, social entrepreneurship, community-based learning, social action, and community service programs offered by the college.
 The walk also gives you the chance to meet fellow students and talk about civic engagement.
 This year's walk takes place Saturday, Aug.
 24.

-Civic Engagement hosts an annual Community Involvement Fair where students, faculty, and staff explore the range of opportunities in our area and become familiar with the resources in our community around social change issues.
-Past events included more than 326 students interact with 51 partners, 20 of which were student service groups.
-This event occurs at the start of each academic year.
+Civic Engagement hosts an annual Community Involvement Fair where students, faculty and staff members explore the range of opportunities in our area and become familiar with the resources in our community related to social change issues.
+Past events have included more than 326 students interacting with 51 partners, 20 of which were student service groups.
+The Community Involvement Fair occurs at the start of each academic year.
 This year, the fair will take place on Tuesday, Sept.
-3.
+2, 2014.

 Once a month, work with 10-12 fellow students on a service project with a local nonprofit organization.
 Each service project is student-led, and addresses a different social issue.
 After each service, you and your group members will discuss the experience over a meal.